benshimonz/V1/README.md

 ![V1](https://raw.githubusercontent.com/LiorKogan/V1/master/Pictures/Q023.png)

-_**Q24:** Any person that have (at least) two parents and owns a phone that was called from a phone that is not owned by either of his parents_
+_**Q24:** Any person that has (at least) two parents and owns a phone that was called from a phone that is not owned by either of his parents_

 ![V1](https://raw.githubusercontent.com/LiorKogan/V1/master/Pictures/Q024.png)